In this article I will explain with an example, how to read, write and remove (Delete) Cookies in ASP.Net MVC.

 The Form consists of a TextBox and three Submit Buttons i.e. for Reading Cookie, Writing Cookie and Deleting Cookie.

-When the Read Cookie button is clicked, the value from the TempData object is displayed using JavaScript Alert Message Box.
+When the Read Cookie Button is clicked, the TempData object is checked for NULL if it is not NULL then the value of the TempDataata object is displayed using JavaScript Alert Message Box.

 @{